fission/fission.io/content/en/blog/fission_builder_podspec.md

 +++
 title = "Function builders also support PodSpec now" date = "2019-11-01T12:39:32+05:30" image = "/images/2020/builder.jpg"
 author = "Vivek Singh"
-description = "There is a lot more you can do with Fission functions and PodSpec." categories = ["Fission", "PodSpec", "Builder", "Tolerations", "Volumes", "Init", "Sidecar"] type = "blog"
+description = "There is a lot more you can do with Fission functions and PodSpec." categories = ["PodSpec", "Tolerations", "Sidecar"] type = "blog"
 +++

 In a previous [post](/posts/functions-on-steroids-with-podspec/) we discussed about how we can leverage `PodSpec` in the environment pods to enable the functionalities like tolerations, nodeSelectors, volumes, security and a lot others.
 That functionality was only supported in the environment pods, but now we can provide the `podspec` in the builder pods as well.
 The details about what `PodSpec` is and the functionalities that it enables are described in the mentioned post.